letmeentertainyou/IceBrakes/docs/TESTING_README.txt

     tools.py (the testing api)

-*** bellow is the fulltext of template.py for reference
+*** bellow is the full text of template.py for reference

-BEGINE TEMPLATE
+BEGIN TEMPLATE
 '''The test_###.py file is also the file we are linting.''' from src.tests.tools import static_checker